rasa/vmware-tools-patches/README.md

 * make
 * perl

-If `apt-get` is not installed, you will need to install these (or equivalent) packages manually, before starting.
+If neither `apt-get` or `yum` is installed, you will need to install these (or equivalent) packages manually, before starting.

 ## Contributing